 You will still need to ensure that a risk assessment is carried out though before carrying out any work with ACM’s.

-Licenses are issued by the HSE and will last for between one and three years before needing renewing.
+Asbestos licenses are issued by the HSE and will last for between one and three years before needing renewing.
 HSE will closely monitor those who they issue licences to.

-Asbestos waste, whether it be from domestic or non-domestic premises should be disposed of properly, and not just fly tipped as it’s a danger to public health!
+This is another of the most frequently asked questions concerning asbestos.
+So to clarify, asbestos waste, whether it be from domestic or non-domestic premises should be disposed of properly, and not just fly tipped as it’s a danger to public health!
 ACM’s are classed as hazardous waste and therefore must be disposed of at a licensed disposal site.
 This includes any items such as PPE and tools that have been contaminated with the hazardous fibers.